martinvonz/jj/README.md

 [Git comparison](docs/git-comparison.md), which includes a table of `jj` vs. `git` commands.

+As you become more familiar with Jujutsu, the [FAQ](docs/FAQ.md) may help.

 ## Related work

 There are several tools trying to solve similar problems as Jujutsu.
 See